 The article has articulated those opportunities by proposing and applying a framework.
 Mainstream single-perspective research that prioritises the interests of regulatees can examine the impacts of alternative regulatory mechanisms in any and all of the seven layers.
 That can generate strategic plays, and anticipate strategic plays by competitors.
 Changes in regulatory regimes can be identified that advantage or disadvantage regulatees, and that may need to be lobbied for and against, or for which contingency plans may need to be prepared.

 Beyond that mainstream approach, single-perspective research can focus on the interests of regulators.
 It can also prioritise alternative stakeholders, such as market participants that are not themselves system sponsors, including buyers, sellers, traders, brokers, service-providers, financiers and insurers.
 Or it can choose to reflect the needs of non-participant usees, such as producers of commodities that are the plaything of market traders, and the individuals whose data is exchanged in personal data markets.

-The recent increase in article-counts show that previous encouragement to give greater consideration to regulation, notably by the editors of this journal, are beginning to bear fruit.
+The recent increase in article-counts show that the encouragement to give greater consideration to regulation is beginning to bear fruit.
 This article offers a framework whereby the quantity, quality and impact of such research can be accelerated.